elastic/kibana/x-pack/plugins/asset_inventory/README.md

-# assetInventory
+# Asset Inventory Kibana Plugin

-A Kibana plugin
+Asset Inventory centralizes the view and management of all cloud assets.

 ---